rudelm/rudelm.github.io/content/post/2020/09/22/protect-ssh-services-with-fail2ban/protect-ssh-services-with-fail2ban.md

 sudo fail2ban-client set sshd unbanip &lt;offenders IP&gt;
 ```

-Banned connections will be dropped immediately by the firewall and should be visible with a "connection refused&#8220;.
+Banned connections will be dropped immediately by the firewall and should be visible with a &#8222;connection refused".